VictorMonzonis/TensorFlowDotnetExamples/README.md

 3-Run the Runner to load the library and apply it to some inputs.

-Note to keras it may be need to insta py and Keras on Python
+Note to keras it may be need to install py and Keras on Python